fabianagoes/phd_training/README.md

 ## PhD Training 2025 - Tutorial

 This tutorial focuses on learning various ways to represent sequences for machine learning applications.
-Practical 1 focuses on tokenization for genomic sequences while Practical 2 focuses on fine-tuning LLMs for genomic downstream tasks.
+Practical 1 focuses on representation for genomic sequences while Practical 2 focuses on fine-tuning LLMs for genomic downstream tasks.

 #### Speakers
 - Fabiana Goes, The Rosalind Franklin Institute
 - Aparajita Karmakar, The University of Edinburgh and The Rosalind Franklin Institute

-#### Slides
-- Lecture: Introduction to NLP concepts (Tokens & Embeddings) [📁 slides](/slides/Part1_Tokens_Embeddings.pptx)
-- Lecture: Fine-tuning LLMs for genomic downstream tasks [📁 slides](/slides/Part2_Finetuning_LLMs.pdf)

 ## Getting ready
 ### What would you need?